For sustainable leadership in the industry of the future

 Its main mission is to promote sustainable access or return-to-employment for vulnerable groups through training for excellence.
 To this end, it supports several associations; each year, following a call for projects, it finances more than 10 associations in which the company’s employees or members of the Daher family are involved.

-Since 2018, some 50 projects have benefited from the financial support of Fondaher via the call for projects (nine of which were backed in 2021).
+Since 2018, some 60 projects have benefited from the financial support of Fondaher via the call for projects (ten of which were backed in 2023).

 Fondaher website